FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Using_the_SEND_command/Send_group_of_files_CL.md

 the receiver side, one transfer entry is created for each file received.

-For operating reasons, the receiving Transfer CFT{{< TransferCFT/componentlongname  >}} may wish to archive each file received using a name derived from that of the sender site.
-The following paragraphs explain how the sending Transfer CFT{{< TransferCFT/componentlongname  >}} can send the name of each file transferred to the partner via a generic request.
+For operating reasons, the receiving {{< TransferCFT/axwayvariablesComponentLongName  >}} may wish to archive each file received using a name derived from that of the sender site.
+The following paragraphs explain how the sending {{< TransferCFT/axwayvariablesComponentLongName  >}} can send the name of each file transferred to the partner via a generic request.

-A receiving Transfer CFT{{< TransferCFT/componentlongname  >}} can specify the name of each file received via the &FROOT, &FPATH and &FSUF symbolic variables.
+A receiving {{< TransferCFT/axwayvariablesComponentLongName  >}} can specify the name of each file received via the &FROOT, &FPATH and &FSUF symbolic variables.

 ****Sending to a remote site with a different